Primary Years Programme

 - Research skills

 Therefore we endeavour to offer all our learners the opportunity and the power to choose to act, and to decide on their actions in order to make a difference to a local, national or global issue.
 The PYP recognizes that action takes many forms which include, but are not limited to participation, advocacy, social justice, social entrepreneurship and lifestyle choices.
 In addition, action can be teacher-led, driven by student’s ideas, the entire class taking the same action or all learners taking different actions.

-Action beyond the classroom
+An example: Action beyond the classroom

-A parent reports to a teacher that her 4-year-old child has taken action at home, after having been on a school excursion to a recycling station/sewage treatment plant/centre.
+A parent reports to a teacher that her 4-year-old child has taken action at home after having been on a school excursion to a recycling station/sewage treatment plant/centre.

 Parent: On your trip did the children learn about water conservation?